Diony-source/mini-social-network-api/README.md

 1. Import the collection in Postman
 2. Create an environment with:
    - `base_url` = `http://localhost:8080`
-   - `jwt_token` = *(leave blank — auto set after login)*
+   - `jwt_token` = *(auto set after login)*

 ---

+## 🧼 Input Sanitization

+To protect against XSS or injection:
+- All user inputs are sanitized via `pkg/sanitize`
+- Applied on handlers for registration, login, posts, and follows

+---

 ## 🤝 Contribution

-This project is a part of my backend learning roadmap.
+This project is a part of my backend development growth.
-Future plans:
+Upcoming improvements:
 - Swagger documentation
-- Docker support
 - Redis caching
 - Full test coverage
+- CI/CD pipeline

 ---